-- \bullet min_block_generation_time is $500ms\ by\ default$ - The longest packing time of consensus node is 1000ms.
+- min_block_generation_time is 500ms by default - The longest packing time of consensus node is 1000ms.
 If the time is exceeded 1000ms and the number of transactions packed in the new block is still 0, the consensus module will enter the logic of empty block generation, and the empty block will not be written to disk; - min_block_generation_time cannot exceed the time of empty block generation which is 1000ms.
-If the set value exceeds 1000ms, the system defaults min_block_generation_time to be 500ms.
+If the set value exceeds 1000ms, the system defaults min block generation time to be 500ms.

-'''

 [consensus]

-;min block generation time(ms), the max block generation time is 1000 ms
+; min block generation time (ms), the max block generation time is $1000~\mathrm{ms}$ min_block_generation_time=500

-min_block_generation_time=500

-'''